malappa2304/people10_usecase/README.md

 # People10 PoC — Cloud-Native Data Platform on Azure

-A 3-day take-home for the People10 Solutions Lab brief.
+A 3-day take-home for the People10 Technologies brief.
 End-to-end design + working prototype on Azure (ADLS Gen2 · Databricks · Delta Lake · Synapse) showing how a modern lakehouse unifies streaming and batch, supports analytics, and prepares data for AI/ML.

 — Malappa